 Organization Tips – 15 Minutes a Day

-Do you every feel like you are spinning like a top?
+Do you every feel like you are spinning like a top looking for things you need?

 Do you wish you had a nickel for every time you asked, “Where did I put that…?”

-Keeping a clean desk is key to getting your work done.
+A clean desk is key to getting your work done faster.

 Wouldn’t you rather be in the studio creating art instead of flipping through stacks of paper?